Propagating Pothos plants is definitely one of the simpler plants and you can create plenty of new plants from just a short vine cutting.

 What time of year should I propagate my Pothos plant?

-When propagating through stem cuttings, you should be propagating your Pothos plant at the beginning of spring for the best chance of strong root growth.
 Spring gives quite a few months of sunshine and a warm environment which encourages new roots and leaves to grow.
 The warm weather will also allow the mother plant to recover quicker from any shock caused by the propagation.

-Propagating in autumn or winter will mean that your cuttings will be trying to grow in the dormant period and you won’t see much happening as the rate of growth will be very slow.
+Starting in autumn or winter will mean that your cuttings will be trying to grow in the dormant period and you won’t see much happening as the rate of growth will be very slow.
 This increases the risk of root or leaf rot which can kill your cutting.

 When propagating through division of the mother plant, you can get away with doing it in less than ideal conditions as the roots are already mature and you’re simply dividing up the plant.